-“Our technology is already at the performance level for application in resistive touch screens,” said Jonghun Lee, a Brown chemistry graduate student and lead author of the paper posted online Aug.
-1 by the Journal of the American Chemical Society.
+“Our technology is already at the performance level for application in resistive touch screens,” said Jonghun Lee, a Brown chemistry graduate student and lead author of the paper posted online on August 1 by the Journal of the American Chemical Society.

 The group made conductive ITO films 146 billionths of a meter thick that allowed 93 percent of light to pass through, a transparency comparable to the glass plates they were deposited on.
 The team also made their films on top of bendable polyimide, showing that it could potentially be useful for making flexible display technologies.